particle-iot/docs/src/content/guide/getting-started/hackathon.md

 ### Mobile

 Building a mobile app to hook up with a Particle device?
-Check out our Mobile SDK for [iOS](/reference/ios) or [Android](/reference/android).
-You can also check out the [mobile section of the community](http://community.particle.io/c/mobile) to ask for help and give feedback!
+Check out our guide on [building mobile apps](/guide/how-to-build-a-product/mobile-app).

+You can also read the reference for [iOS](/reference/ios) and [Android](/reference/android) SDKs, and check out the [mobile section of the community](http://community.particle.io/c/mobile) to ask for help and give feedback!

 ### Connecting to Other Services